-We present the language $P\mathcal{C}+$ for probabilistic reasoning about actions, which is a generalization of the action language $\mathcal{C}+$ that allows to deal with probabilistic as well as nondeterministic effects of actions.
+Abstract.
+The action language $\mathcal{C}+$ is an important high-level formalism for describing actions, which has evolved from a number of earlier proposals for action languages, and which is based on McCain and Turner's nonmonotonic causal logics.
+In this paper, we present the action language $P\mathcal{C}+$ for probabilistic reasoning about actions, which is a generalization of $\mathcal{C}+$ that allows to deal with probabilistic as well as nondeterministic effects of actions.
 We define a formal semantics of $P\mathcal{C}+$ in terms of probabilistic transitions between sets of states.
-Using a concept of a history and its belief state, we then show how several important problems in reasoning about actions can be concisely formulated in our formalism.
+Using the concept of a history and its belief state, we then show how several important problems in reasoning about actions can be concisely formulated in our formalism.
+A history h is a sequence of actions and observations, which are labeled with a reasoning modality over sets of states.
+It has an associated belief state, which comprises possible sets of states and probabilistic information to describe the qualitative and quantitative knowledge about h.
+As for computation, we present a compact representation of belief states and prove its correctness in implementing belief states.
+We also show how it can be used to reduce reasoning about actions in $P\mathcal{C}+$ to reasoning in nonmonotonic causal theories, which is a step towards implementation on top of existing technology for nonmonotonic causal theories such as the Causal Calculator.